 View looking east at the present-day Cayster River.
 This picture was taken about 0.3 mi.
 [0.5 km] east of the Aegean Sea—looking east.
-The Cayster flows from upper center towards lower left past the viewer.
+The Cayster flows from the upper center towards the lower-left past the viewer.

-The hill in the central horizon is Panayir Dag (ancient Mt.
-Pion) on the slops of which the famous theater of Ephesus was built.
+The hill on the central horizon is Panayir Dag (ancient Mt.
+Pion) on the slopes of which the famous theater of Ephesus was built.